harshithvh/Netflix-recommendation-system/README.md

 * https://www.kaggle.com/datasets/sambhajizambre/netflix-movies-and-tv-shows-clustering?select=netflix_titles.csv
 * Netflix blog: https://medium.com/netflix-techblog/netflix-recommendations-beyond-the-5-stars-part-1-55838468f429 (very nice blog)

-## Type of Data:
-* There are 17770 unique movie IDs.
-* There are 480189 unique user IDs.
-* There are ratings.
-Ratings are on a five star (integral) scale from 1 to 5.
-* There is a date on which the movie is watched by the user in the format YYYY-MM-DD.

 ## Built With
 *	ipython-notebook - Python Text Editor
 *	sklearn - Machine learning library